christinecha/league-bot-rl/README.md

 - ~If channel Id, don't require @leaguebot~
 - @leaguebot reset
 - if wrong channel, provide a hint & way to set! (set-channel)
-- !bubbles - qs for 1,2,3 - does not leave until you manually do it
+- ~!bubbles - qs for 1,2,3 - does not leave until you manually do it~
-- make 4s league
+- ~make 4s league~

-league
-- teamSize
-- id (string) <server-id>-<league-name>
-- name (string)
-- queue (array of players)

-match
-- players
-  - id (string)
-  - win (boolean)

-requeue